stephen0210/springbooteurekadocker/README.md

 <li>Create the bootJar for all the submodules using gradle</li>
 <li>$docker-compose up </li>
 </ol>
-Last command should be run from the root folder of project
+Last command should be run from the root folder of project.<br>
+Also you can skip the step2 , the project folder has the bootJar in build folder.
+If you want to make changes in the existing code.
+Then only you need to runn bootJar command using gradle

 This project is spring boot rest eureka example with gradle.
 There are 3 submodules.